RicsOlayvar/PSUSphere/README.md

 • Short description : A Django-based system for managing student organizations, colleges, and academic programs.

 • List of feature:
-    Manage colleges and programs
+    Manage colleges and programs,
-    Register students and assign them to programs Create and manage student organizations
+    Register students and assign them to programs, Create and manage student organizations,
-    Track student memberships
+    Track student memberships,
-    Admin interface with search and filter options
+    Admin interface with search and filter options.

 • Authors: Ricalyn Olayvar And Jezelle Mae Taneo